-At the time of the survey, the estimated vacancy rate of the surveyed program assisted apartment properties was less than 2%, at 1.8%.

-At the time of the survey, the three surveyed elderly properties were (together) 100% occupied, and all three maintained a waiting list.

-The Saratoga Court LIHTC elderly property opened in 2007.
-At the time of the survey, the 48-unit development was 100% occupied and had 23 applicants on the waiting list.
-Management reported that the development was 100% occupied within 6-months of opening.

-At the time of the survey, the overall occupancy rate of the six USDA family properties was 97.2%.
-Four of the six properties maintained a waiting list, ranging between 7 and 57 applicants.

-The bedroom mix of the surveyed program assisted apartment properties is 45.5% 1BR, 50.5% 2BR, and 4% 3BR.
+- At the time of the survey, the estimated vacancy rate of the surveyed program assisted apartment properties was less than 4%, at 3.7%. - At the time of the survey, the three surveyed elderly properties were (together) 98.5% occupied, and all three maintained a waiting list. - The Saratoga Court LIHTC elderly property opened in 2007.
+At the time of the survey, the 48-unit development was 100% occupied and had 21 applicants on the waiting list.
+Management reported that the development was 100% occupied within 6-months of opening and that the majority of the tenants came from a countywide area. - At the time of the survey, the overall occupancy rate of the six USDA family properties was 93.5%.
+Two of the six properties maintained a waiting list, ranging between 2 and 3 applicants. - The bedroom mix of the surveyed program assisted apartment properties is 45.5% 1BR, 50.5% 2BR, and 4% 3BR.